gecrooks/landscape2stl/README.md

 ### Magnet spacing
 The spacing between magnets in degrees.
-If you use a standard scale a reasonable magnet spacing will be chosen for you.
+If you use a standard scale a reasonable magnet spacing will be chosen for you, with 4 magnets per side.
+Thus at e.g. a scale of 1:1_000_000 the spacing between magnets is 1/2°.